bdeckard92/dupUT/01-Class-Content/12-SQL/02-Challenge/README.md

 You’ll need to use the [MySQL2 package](https://www.npmjs.com/package/mysql2) to connect to your MySQL database and perform queries, the [Inquirer package](https://www.npmjs.com/package/inquirer) to interact with the user via the command-line, and the [console.table package](https://www.npmjs.com/package/console.table) to print MySQL rows to the console.

+You might also want to make your queries asynchronous.
+MySQL2 exposes a `.promise()` function on Connections to "upgrade" an existing non-promise connection to use promises.
+Look into [MySQL2's documentation](https://www.npmjs.com/package/mysql2) in order to make your queries asynchronous.

 Design the following database schema containing three tables:

 ![Database Demo](./Assets/12-sql-homework-demo-02.gif)